Phononic Combs in Lithium Niobate Acoustic Resonators

 In conclusion, we have demonstrated the first phononic combs in lithium niobate, utilizing thermal nonlinearities.
 LOBAR devices were used for their high density of closely spaced modes, which gives a larger probability of mode conversion.
 These devices were tested and found to have additional discontinuities in admittance, in addition to Duffing bending.
 When driven with high power, it was found that certain tones gave rise not only to parametric down-conversion but also to an array of comb types, dependent on the drive power and frequency.
-The complexity of comb behavior is further increased when the second set of parametric tones contributes to the overall behavior.
-While these devices are highly sensitive to initial conditions because of their thermal nonlinearities, the use of thermal nonlinearities offers a route to lower power comb generation through scaling of the thermal conductance.
-Future work will focus on LDV testing of these modes and further modeling efforts to help explain the origins of nonlinearity, the explicit conditions for comb generation, and how to better design for future devices.
+Future work should focus on several metrics.
+LDV testing of our lamb wave devices will help determine which modes we are coupling energy into, enabling direct mapping of the generated acoustic modes.
+Modeling efforts will help identify how to drive the comb more effectively, including deriving existence conditions, comb bandwidth, and line spacing to harness and control the nonlinearities in the devices.
+Future investigations should also focus on the dual parametric down conversion process, including the physical underlying mechanism and assessing how it influences comb stability and spectral response of the device.
+Phononic combs, like their photonic counterpart, harness their wide frequency characteristics to create short-time domain signals.
+While exact mechanisms are still unknown, we believe these broad frequency combs will find use in micro acoustic devices through applications such as energy harvesting or range finding.